izihawa/summa/docs/ipfs-wasm-guide.md

 title: IPFS Publish + WASM Browsing
 permalink: /ipfs-wasm-guide
 ---
-Here is a crossroad of three wonderful technologies: [IPFS](https://docs.ipfs.io/), [WASM](https://webassembly.org/getting-started/developers-guide/) and Summa.
+Current guide is a crossroad of three wonderful technologies: [IPFS](https://docs.ipfs.io/), [WASM](https://webassembly.org/getting-started/developers-guide/) and Summa.
-In the following guide we learn how to: create search index on the server, replicate it to IPFS and how to open it from inside your browser without server for executing queries
+We learn here how to:
+**create search index** on the server,
+**replicate it to IPFS**
+and **open and use it from inside your browser** without the need of server.

+Launching search engine in browser means all computations required for search would be done by your browser.
+Search engine will request data chunks over HTTP requests and that's all.
+In perspective, such approach may dramatically increase privacy of search in the Internet.
+If your search query doesn't trip over network then nobody can count it.

+Moreover, local processing of search queries would allow to use full-featured search engine on statically hosted sites or even in decentralized systems such as IPFS.

 ### Configuring Summa